 While attending law school, Mr. Diedrich was a staff member and editor of the journal Law and Policy in International Business.

 Mr. Diedrich has been selected as Southern California “Super Lawyer” each year from 2005 through 2008 by Los Angeles Magazine.

-Mr. Diedrich sits on the Board of Directors of the Boys and Girls Aid Society of Los Angeles County, better known as “Five Acres.”
+Mr. Diedrich is affiliated with and has sat on the Board of Directors of, the Boys and Girls Aid Society of Los Angeles County, better known as “Five Acres.”
 Five Acres is a leading child and family services organization that promotes safety, well-being and permanent homes for children and their families.
 Founded as an orphanage in 1888, today Five Acres offers an array of services including residential care and education, a non-public WASC accredited therapeutic school, mental health services in homes and schools, foster care and adoptions, and domestic violence prevention.